SusanLin0426/institutional-trading-gpr-epu/README.md

 # Institutional Trading under Geopolitical & Policy Uncertainty (Taiwan)

-This repository contains the code, configuration files, and documentation for my Master's thesis:
+This repository contains the code, configuration files, and documentation for my thesis:

 > **The Impact of Geopolitical Risk and Economic Policy Uncertainty on Institutional Trading Behavior: Evidence from the Taiwan Stock Market**
 > Shu-Yen (Susan) Lin, National Taiwan University, 2025